rubenlagus/TelegramBotsExample/README.md

 ## Webhooks vs GetUpdates
 Both ways are supported (but I still didn't tested webhooks).
 To change between them, just go to *BuildVars.java* and change variable *useWebHook* value.

+I recommend using getUpdates methods.
+Webhooks only works over port 443 and using a certificated that is not self-signed

 ## Example bots
 Open them and send them */help* command to get some information about their capabilities: